armanjindal/garden/content/digital-garden/The-Political-Programmer.md

 I will not try to answer if technology is "good" or "bad."
 I will side-step it entirely and examine *how a piece of technology is made* and its relationship to the society that enabled its production.
 This is, as I will soon define, its "technique," which is inextricably linked to the social, economic, political, and material conditions the technology was produced in.
 To frame this discussion, I look at and define two techniques of producing technology - 'Big Tech' and 'Open Source' - and discuss the political implications of their changing relationship with one another.

-This *materialist* lens through which I want to look at technology comes from a seemingly unlikely source: art.
-Specifically from Walter Benjamin.
-A WWII German-Jewish philosopher and art critic who developed a political theory in an essay called "Author as Producer," published in ----.
+This *materialist* lens I adopt comes from a seemingly unlikely source: a political theory of art from Walter Benjamin, a WWII German-Jewish philosopher. c who developed a political theory in an essay called "Author as Producer," published in ----.

 The way I want to develop this framework for a political programmer of the 21st century is to first draw out the parallels with the 20th-century artist.
 Then through a close reading of Benjamin's text "Author as Producer," reconstruct his theory, and explain its context.